 LL was discovered by Mr NV le Gallais, an enthusiastic 1d red collector, in 1906 (Gibbons Stamp Weekly 20th October 1906 page 251) and passed to Mr G.E.J.
 Crallan of Jersey who sent it to the RPSL for certification.
 In the June 15th 1915 issue of the Daily Telegraph, a newspaper that arranged an auction to raise money described as a "Stamp Sale for Belgians" suffering during the First World War it is written - "One collector has presented a stamp which in the used state is unique, no other used copy of this stamp being known to collectors.
 This rarity, which is the gift of Mr. G. E. J. Crallan, of Jersey, should attract all the specialists in British stamps to the sale.
 It is the id. red stamp of Queen Victoria's reign, printed from Plate 77.
 Two unused copies have been known ; one of them is in the great collection at the British Museum.
 So rare is the stamp that the late Earl of Crawford, who formed the finest'specialized collection of English stamps, never possessed a copy of 'Plate 77.'
 "The authenticity of the unique used copy so generously donated to the Belgian Fund by Mr. Crallan is vouched for by the experts of the Royal Philatelic Society, whose certificate accompanies the gift."
 It is obliterated 80 in a circle with lines outside as per EC London head office 1856 - 1874.
 The RPSL certificate is dated 14th December 1914, signed by ED Bacon and numbered 4900.
 The stamp sold in the Daily Telegraph stamp auction by Puttick and Simpson on a day of bad weather in aid of the Belgian Relief Fund, in London on 28/9/1915 and raised £50.
 It was bought by WS Brocklehurst and sold again in 1955 as Lot 635 of his collection in the Robson Lowe sale 1474-7 on 9th/10th November.
 It was sold again at a Robson Lowe sale on 10th May 1966 in the auction rooms of Robson Lowe at 50 Pall Mall London SW1.
 This was recorded in the Philatelic Journal of Great Britain, June 1966 page 64 where the stamp is illustrated and its' sale price of £375 recorded.
 It was owned by Dr Latto who exhibited it in 1974, it then passed onto John Phillips who purchased the item pre-sale via Vessey auctions in 1987 where a price of £18,000 was agreed between the late John Phillips and Dr Latto the stamp was then withdrawn from the sale, John only displayed the stamp once, to The Great Britain Philatelic Society in 2010.
 It was auctioned by Stanley Gibbons as Lot Number 107 on 18/07/2023 when it realised 120,000.00 from a single bid

 MI - Found in a box of stamps in November 1944 by Percy Jackson and sold for £220.00.
 Once in the collection of J de R Phillp.
-Has an RPSL certificate.
+The stamp has an RPSL certificate from 28th July 1944 number 26,282.
 Lightly used with a numeral 75 in a barred cancel but trimmed at the foot for some reason.
-Has a large pinhole in the middle of the Queen's neck at the base.
+Has 2 small pinholes in the middle of the Queen's neck at the base.
 Also has a BPA Expertising certificate number 84,963 dated 15/09/2014.
 This stamp appears in LN Williams "Encyclopedia of Rare & Famous Stamps" Volume 1 on page 99.
-Sold by Stanley Gibbons in 2016 for a £495,000.00 to a UK based collector/investor.
+Sold by Stanley Gibbons in 2016 for a £495,000.00 to a UK based collector/investor and sold again to a private client in 2020 by Mulready Philatelics of Poole.

 NC - Rumoured to have been found in a Harmers lot in 1994 and again rumoured to be off-centred high to the right with an inverted barred 15 cancel but this is unconfirmed and again rumoured to have been sold by Harmers.
 I do not have an image of this stamp and would love to see one.
 The whereabouts of this stamp are unknown and on balance I am inclined to believe that this stamp does not exist as a genuine 77.
 If an image ever does surface I would very much like to see it but it's unlikely this one is a 77.
-Possibly just made up as a hoax?
+Possibly just made up as a hoax, or maybe a simple mistake, but this one can be discounted as a 77.

 PH is on a small piece and was found in 1924 by A.O.J.
 Readhead (HF Johnson's business partner) and was advertised for sale for £200.00 by Messrs HF Johnson (HF Johnson and AOJ Readhead) in The Stamp Lover, December 1924 on page 179.
 HCV Adams acquired the stamp and displayed it in 1938 (Stamp Lover November 1938 page 153.
 It is also recorded in Stamp Lover, March 1927 page 285.
 The Adams collection was sold by Robson Lowe on 15 February 1956 (sales 1456-7 - Lot 402) and this stamp was bought by Hugh Greenwell Fletcher for £300.00.
 When he died in 1968 at the age of 86, the Fletcher collection was left to the Bruce Castle Museum in Tottenham, which was once the home of Sir Rowland Hill.
 The collection was transferred to the British Library in 1989 where it remains.
 Interestingly, HR Holmes records that two other stamps (MI and PI) also originated from the same large wholesale lot originally bought by HF Johnson and later subdivided.